TheodoreAI/TheodoreAI/README.md

 **About Me**

 - I am a programmer obsessed with programming languages.
-A few worthy mentions - C++, JavaScript, C, Python, Rust, Haskell, Dart and looking into more.
+A few worthy mentions: MASM Assembly, C++, JavaScript, C, Python, Bash, Rust, Haskell, Dart and looking into more.

-Let's connect and build something the software community could use to make life easier.
+Let's connect?
+I am interested in helping build tools the software community needs to make programming more accessible and fun.

 <!---
 TheodoreAI/TheodoreAI is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.